Library Book Display Ideas

 GREAT IRISH STORYTELLERS (noted authors, Irish biographies)

-- ARMCHAIR TRAVEL (all the books about scenic destinations in the US and around the world)
+- ARMCHAIR TRAVEL (all the books about scenic destinations in the US and around the world).
+Alternate slogans: AROUND THE WORLD IN A BOOK, LET'S TRAVEL, BOOKS TRANSPORT YOU TO FAR AWAY PLACES

 - NATIONAL QUILTING MONTH (books about quilting and patchwork projects) or PIECE BY PIECE